-Research shows that changes in climate, especially earlier snowmelt and warming in the spring and summer , have helped boost this increase in fire activity in parts of the West.
+Research shows that changes in climate, especially earlier snowmelt due to warming in the spring and summer , have led to hot, dry conditions that boost this increase in fire activity in parts of the West.
 For much of the West, projections show that an average annual temperature increase of 1 °C would increase the median burned area per year.
-The increase could be as much as 600 percent in some types of forests
+The increase could be as much as 600 percent in some types of forests.

-Since 2000, nine forest fires in the U.S. have caused at least $1 billion in damages each, mainly from the loss of homes and infrastructure, along with firefighting costs.
+Since 2000, 10 forest fires in the United States have caused at least $1 billion in damages each, mainly from the loss of homes and infrastructure, along with firefighting costs.

 Beyond direct damage to the landscape, several public health risks are related to wildfires.
-Smoke reduces air quality and can cause eye and respiratory illness.
+Smoke reduces air quality and can cause eye and respiratory illness, especially among children and the elderly.
 Wildfires can also hasten ecosystem changes and release large amounts of CO2 into the atmosphere—contributing to further climate change.

 Communities, builders, homeowners and forest managers can reduce the likelihood and impacts of wildfires by: